isomerpages/tp-virtualcampus/_explore/08a-updated-highlights.md

 Catch a glimpse of our vibrant student life in TP and learn more about our exciting campus at the TP Open House 2021!

+Get in touch with us through our [Virtual Course Counselling](https://www.tp.edu.sg/joinoursquad/virtual-course-counselling.html){:target="_blank"}to get answers to your burning questions.

 [![]({{site.baseurl}}/images/BeUpdated-TPOH2021microsite.jpg)](https://www.tp.edu.sg/joinoursquad/){:style="display:block;margin-left:auto;margin-right:auto;"}{:target="_blank"}

 ---